Kbalazs3/Hangman-/README.md

 # Hangman-Python
-A Hangman Game written in Python.
+It is a console based Hangman game written in Python.